javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 </user-card>
 ```

-...But the "flattened" DOM is only created for rendering and event-handling purposes.
+...But the flattened DOM exists only for rendering and event-handling purposes.
+It's kind of "virtual".
 That's how things are shown.
-The nodes are actually not moved around!
+But the nodes in the document are actually not moved around!

 That can be easily checked if we run `querySelector`: nodes are still at their places.